matrix-org/rust-synapse-compress-state/README.md

 This tool requires `cargo` to be installed.
 See https://www.rust-lang.org/tools/install for instructions on how to do this.

-To build `auto_compressor`, clone this repository and navigate to the `autocompressor/` subdirectory.
+To build `synapse_auto_compressor`, clone this repository and navigate to the `synapse_auto_compressor/` subdirectory.
 Then execute `cargo build`.

-This will create an executable and store it in `auto_compressor/target/debug/auto_compressor`.
+This will create an executable and store it in `synapse_auto_compressor/target/debug/auto_compressor`.

 ## Example usage
 ```
-$ auto_compressor -p postgresql://user:pass@localhost/synapse -c 500 -n 100
+$ synapse_auto_compressor -p postgresql://user:pass@localhost/synapse -c 500 -n 100
 ```
 ## Running Options